shanxue-w/ANI/README.md

 - the **ANI model**,
 - and the **symbolic regression** pipeline.

+A small demo dataset is provided in the `Lorenz-stenflo` example for testing the full pipeline.
 In most cases, the full workflow can be launched with:

 ```bash
 bash run.sh